simongoricar/rAndroidRoot-bot/README.md

 ## 3. Running
 If you have completed the steps above, it's time to start the bot.
 Run either `poetry run python bot.py` or the provided shell scripts.
 I personally use [screen](https://linux.die.net/man/1/screen) to manage my bot (something like `screen -dmS AndroidRootBot poetry run python bot.py`), but that's not a requirement.

+P.S.
+There is also a [docker-compose.yml](https://devhints.io/docker-compose) if you prefer using Docker.